foundriesio/docs/source/getting-started/flash-device/index.rst

 Flash LmP system image
 ----------------------

-Once you have downloaded your LmP system image, it can be written to an SD Card

 .. note::
    If you are developing on a platform that has EMMC available such as the NXP iMX8MM-EVK, it is recommended that you boot from EMMC rather than SD.
 Read the